Skip to content

 Iceland’s coastal winds can reach 90 miles (145 kilometers) per hour, which shut down crane operations and other works.
 The project team overcame this issue by building modules on the ground and even purchasing entire buildings preassembled, so they could be installed when possible.
 The team also developed an innovative construction plan to erect Fjarðaál’s potroom roof from platforms indoors to protect ironworkers.

-Working together to supply Fjarðaál
+Working Together to Supply Fjarðaál

 Thanks in part to the successful collaboration in Iceland, Alcoa also selected Bechtel to build an anodes plant in Norway, which was completed in 2007.
 The facility’s anodes are utilized by Fjarðaál and also the Mosjoen smelter in Norway.